Is Coffee Good for Your Stomach? Surprising Facts!

 a person holding a cup of coffee

-Photo Credit: Daria Obymaha, Pexels
+Picture Credit: Daria Obymaha, Pexels

 Coffee on an Empty Stomach is a No-Go

-Coffee is a bold drink, and leaving it to rumble alone in your stomach is a procedure for disaster.
+Coffee is a strong drink, and leaving it to rumble alone in your stomach is a procedure for disaster.
 Even if the caffeine in coffee never seems to affect you or you don’t notice any issues with the acid content, coffee on an empty stomach can cause abdominal pain and discomfort due to cramping.
-When you don’t eat before guzzling your coffee, there is nothing else in your stomach to act as a buffer between the acidity and your stomach lining.
+When you don’t eat before consuming your coffee, there is nothing else in your stomach to act as a buffer between the acidity and your stomach lining.

 How to Lessen the Outcomes of Coffee on Your Stomach